 In these situations, it is often necessary to remove all the teeth behind the canines.
 As shocking as this may seem, it usually results in a cure to the mouth problems and pain.
 We are always asked, “How will they eat with no teeth?”.

 The simple answer is that their mouth is so painful from the infection that they always eat a lot better afterwards.
 Most cat food really doesn’t require teeth anyway!

 We are happy to report that since Princess’ teeth have been removed, the gums have healed and she no longer has mouth ulcers or pain.
-That’s her lovely, clean, pain-free mouth in the picture.

 It’s important to remember that in protecting your cat, these viruses are highly contagious.
 Many stray cats are shedding the virus, and any shared objects such as rubbing posts or water bowls as well as hands and clothing can spread the disease.
 Vaccination is the safest form of prevention, and over time it has dramatically reduced the number of sick cats we see with these diseases.
 Read how we prevent these diseases at Cat Vaccination Explained.